-- A 4-H member may enter one exhibit per class, but is restricted to those exhibits designed for his or her age group. - Exhibits will be judged based on the criteria outlined in the 4-H project fact sheets available from the County Extension Office.
+- Exhibits will be judged based on the criteria outlined in the 4-H project fact sheets available from the County Extension Office.
 Text of posters should be readable at least 10 ft. away.
 Include references for information.
 At least one reference must be from a source other than the internet.
 Posters must not be printed directly from the internet-this is plagiarism. - ✓ Each piece of exhibits containing more than one item must be labeled with exhibitor's name and county.
-Posters must be signed and dated on the back. - ✓ Publications listed in this section can be found at http://4h.okstate.edu/literature-links/lit-online/environmental-science
+Posters must be signed and dated on the back. - ✓ Publications listed in this section can be found at http://4h.okstate.edu/literature-links/lit-online/environmental-science/environmental-science